stolostron/rhacm-docs/governance/create_config_pol.md

 # Managing a configuration policy

-Learn to create, apply, update, and view your configuration policies.
+Learn to create, apply, view, and update your configuration policies.

 ## Creating a configuration policy

-You can create a YAML file for your configuration policy or create a configuration policy from the console.
+You can create a YAML file for your configuration policy from the command line interface (CLI) or from the console.
 View the following sections to create a configuration policy:

-### Creating a YAML file for a configuration policy
+### Creating a configuration policy from the CLI

-Complete the following steps to create a configuration policy from the command line interface (CLI):
+Complete the following steps to create a configuration policy from the (CLI):

 1. Create a YAML file for your configuration policy.
 Run the following command:

   ```
   kubectl create -f policy-1.yaml
   ```

   Your configuration policy might resemble the following policy: